esoterra/subseq-scala/Readme.md

 # SubSeq

-### Introduction
+SubSeq (short for Sub-Sequence) is a declarative parser framework for scala that allows users to combine Parsers together in an expressive syntax allowing you to easily parse many different kinds of data.

-SubSeq (short for Sub-Sequence) is a declarative parser framework for scala that allows users to combine Parsers together in an expressive syntax allowing you to parse virtually any Context Free Grammar in a straightforward manner
+SubSeq is not restricted to parsing Strings and Characters, it can be used to parse sequences of any type of token.

 ### What is a Parser?